What’s happening in Congress right now will have a big impact on the economy and American families

 4. Biden’s $3.5 trillion ‘care economy’ bill.
 Biden’s big pitch to make a substantial impact on the economy is his $3.5 trillion package.
 The details are still being debated among Democrats, but the basic idea is to give paid parental leave to all new parents, offer free preschool to all young Americans, offer two years of free community college to all, expand home care for the elderly, expand Medicare to cover dental and vision coverage, continue generous child tax credit payments to low- and middle-income families and make significant investments in clean energy.
 The White House wants to largely pay for these initiatives by raising taxes on the rich and large corporations.

-Biden got into trouble recently for saying the plan would “cost zero dollars."
+Biden got into trouble recently for saying the plan “costs zero dollars."
 The Washington Post Fact Checker gave Biden two Pinocchios for that statement.
 First of all, it’s unclear what the final deal is going to be.
 Second, some taxes would go up to fund this.
 Third, the plans that have come out so far rely on some fuzzy math, where some programs wouldn’t start right away, and some would end after a few years.
 In reality, Democrats want most of these programs to continue.
 It would not make sense, for example, to have preschool offered for a few years and then halt the whole program.
-Outside budget experts say the costs are likely much higher than $3.5 trillion, and it remains to be seen what tax increases Democrats are ultimately willing to pass.
+Outside budget experts say the costs are likely to be much higher than $3.5 trillion, and it remains to be seen what tax increases Democrats are ultimately willing to pass.

 On Wall Street, many investors and economists predict Democrats will pass something smaller — along the lines of $1.5 trillion to $2 trillion in new spending over the next decade, if anything gets done at all.
 If a smaller bill passes, it would raise government spending from about 21 percent of the total economy (where it was pre-pandemic) to about 22 percent.
 Biden’s aim is to boost the economy by making it easier for parents to work, increasing the education of the U.S. workforce and spurring more innovation in the green economy.
 These initiatives could translate into higher growth and more jobs, but they would be offset, to some extent, by the impact of higher taxes.
 The details matter, economists say.